-The CN TTANF Program will take all necessary steps to restrict the use and disclosure of information regarding TTANF participants.
+The CN TTANF Program will take all necessary steps to protect the privacy of TTANF participants by restricting the use and disclosure of information regarding TTANF participants.
 The CN TTANF Program will not release or disclose any participant information, except as specifically required in administrative rule or as ordered by a court.